husman2012/Senseye-Coding-Challenge/README.md

 ## Notes
 The other files are simply utilities for the scripts.
 Technically speaking, this command-line application could be applied to any image segmentation problem based on the way it is written.
 Nothing about the given dataset has been hardcoded except for the directories it expects and codes.txt file which determines the number of classifiable sections in the provided images.

+Usually I would not have chosen such a small batch size and would have tried larger models such as vggnet or densenet.
+However, due to the limitations of my system at home, I can only run resnet18 with batch sizes of 5-10 at the most.
+One way I would extend this application would be to allow the user to choose their model or pass arguments to contruct their own classification layer before training.